 At the end of "The Low Low Price Job", Eliot returns to his childhood home to try and make amends with his father, whom he had left on bad terms with years prior.
 However, nobody answers the door, and the look of crushing defeat on Eliot's face as he walks away is heartrending.
 It's not clear if his father refused to answer the door, or had already passed away in the time they were apart.

 At the end of "The Toy Job", Nate's story to the team about a trumpet he had as a child.
 He eventually gave it to Sam—who got sick and died before he could learn to play it.
 Eliot and Sophie both looked like they were about to cry.

+THE FINALE.
 It starts off bad, then the emotional baggage just piles on and on.
 Then you hit the bridge scene, where Nate's driving the truck, and he looks back.
 It's heart-wrenching.

 Eliot: Yeah, I made it.
 Age of the geek, brother.

 And then they clasp each others' hands.
 In context, this is devastating.

 At the beginning of "The Lonely Hearts Job" when a wealthy executive who would normally be a target walks in.
 Nate tells him to leave and the man just breaks down crying, begging Nate to find his wife.